indubitablygregarious/resume/README.md

 This repository is a latex resume built on top of [awesome-cv](https://github.com/posquit0/Awesome-CV).
-The main changes are reducing the resume to be a single page, and introducing two columns separated by a timeline with dots.
+The main changes are reducing the resume to be a single page (sorry not anymore), and introducing two columns separated by a timeline with dots.

 Here's an example of the output: